 My Beacon Star 10" Trim saw.
 This is after I restored it to sell, 2 10" trims was 1 10" trim saw too many.
 I chose the Star Diamond because the auto-feed is more to my liking.

 My now-deceased homemade 4-barrel 48-lb. capacity rotary tumbler, courtesy of Terry Ensell.
 It did give up all its parts to other projects :)

-The high speed overhead sander, a locally made knockoff of the Richardson's model.
-It has been replaced with the John Lapidary model, virtually identical but in a little better shape.
-After this pic was taken I built a shop exhaust system so I could actually use the Shopvac!
+The high speed overhead sander, a Richardson's model.
+I was usign a Shopvac for an exhaust then I built a shop exhaust system so I could actually use the Shopvac!

 A Richardson's bull wheel for polishing.
 Along with the Covington 14" saw, the Titan and the sphere machine the only machine I have ever bought new.

 A Richardson's sphere machine grinding away on a 6-inch McDonald Ranch petrified wood sphere.
 The best, baby!
 This was the last machine they made (really, I had to talk them out of it!).
 Farewell, best sphere machine ever produced :( I use 80 grit diamond cups for the rough grind now.
 They are worth the $$, cut like a dream and get you to a sphere in 1/10th the time compared to 60/90 silicon carbide grit.
 The motors are from old copiers, back when they were still called Xerox machines :) They do take a lot of strain and they're tough to replace, but you can find good used ones and occasionally new ones for decent prices at the surplus equipment websites.